khaledhikmat/threat-detection/README.md

 - If desired, we can stop tasks in one of two ways:
     - Go to an individual task and stop it.
 This will force the service to re-create another one because the service has a desired state of 1.
     - Go to the service, drain/set the desired tasks to 0 and update the service.
 This should not restart new tasks.
-- Need to see how to create new revisions when the images get updated.
 - Service Health and metrics is quite useful.
 It actually shows that we would be stressing the CPU and memory on a single instance.
+- Amazon ECS on Fargate pulls the Docker images for your tasks from the specified container registry (like Docker Hub or Amazon ECR) every time the tasks are started.
+This includes when tasks are manually stopped and started, when services are updated, and when tasks are automatically restarted due to failures or infrastructure maintenance.
+This ensures that your tasks are always running the latest version of the image, assuming that you're using the latest tag or another tag that you're updating.
+If you're using a specific, unchanging tag or image digest, then ECS will always pull and run that specific version of the image.
+- Need to see how to create new revisions when the images get updated.